Pilot Flying J

 Pilot Travel Centers LLC, doing business as Pilot Flying J, is a North American chain of truck stops in the United States and Canada.
-The company is based in Knoxville, Tennessee, where Pilot Corporation, the minority owner, is based.
-The company is owned by Berkshire Hathaway and Pilot.
-The company operates truck stops under the Pilot Travel Centers, Flying J Travel Plaza, and Mr. Fuel brands.
+The company is based in Knoxville, Tennessee.
+The company is owned by Berkshire Hathaway.

+The company operates truck stops under the Pilot Travel Centers, Flying J Travel Plaza, ONE9 Fuel Network, and Mr. Fuel brands.

 History

 Pilot Corporation opened its first truck stop in 1981.

-On November 15, 1993, Pilot entered a joint venture with Marathon Petroleum Company, and all Pilot Truck Stops were renamed Pilot Travel Centers.
-At its inception, the number of stops was around 60; however, that was to be short-lived.
+On November 15, 1993, Pilot entered a joint venture with Marathon Petroleum Company, and all 60 or so Pilot Truck Stops were renamed Pilot Travel Centers.

-In the next few years, Pilot Travel Centers experienced significant growth.
-Marathon converted many Speedway truck stops, wholly owned by Marathon, over to the Pilot Travel Center moniker starting in mid-2002.
-Midway through 2003, another major expansion occurred with the purchase of the Williams Truck Stop chain.
-The Marathon-Pilot joint venture successfully increased the Pilot Travel Center name recognition throughout the United States, as the number of stops more than quadrupled.
+Starting in mid-2002, Marathon converted many of its Speedway truck stops, to the Pilot Travel Center moniker.
+In 2003, Pilot Travel Centers bought the Williams Truck Stop chain.
+The number of stops more than quadrupled.